 Anita Eerdmans Schwarz, a 50-year resident of Rye, N.Y., passed away on January 30, 2023.

-An active member of the Rye community, she was a past president of the Rye Historical Society and was integral in the restoration project of the Milton Road Cemetery.
-A talented watercolorist, Mrs. Schwarz took classes for 25 years at The Rye Arts Center with a longstanding devoted group of artists.
-She worked as a travel agent at Travel Anywhere in Rye and supported the schools in Rye that her children and grandchildren attended.
+Mrs. Schwarz was an active member of the Rye community.
+She was a past president of the Rye Historical Society and was integral in the restoration of the Milton Burying Ground, Rye’s oldest cemetery.
+A talented watercolorist, she took classes for 25 years at The Rye Arts Center with a longstanding devoted group of artists.
+She worked as a travel agent at Travel Anywhere and supported the schools in Rye that her children and grandchildren attended.